 What are their beliefs?
 Hijazi Arabs are practically all Muslim, but represent a variety of Islamic sects.
 The founding of Islam in the seventh century profoundly altered the course of Saudi history.
 In the mid-1700s, Mohammed ibn Abd al-Wahhab formed his fundamentalist sect, and today, the Saudi see themselves as the preservers of the true Islamic faith.
 The city of Mecca on the Red Sea coast is the holy place of pilgrimage that all Muslims must try to visit at least once in their lifetime.

 What are their needs?
 At the present time, few Hijazi Arabs in Saudi Arabia have accepted Jesus as their Savior.
 A profession of faith in Jesus may cost a person his family, his honor, his job, or even his life.
 Evangelization of this group will be challenging, due to the nature of the Arabs' lifestyle and belief system.
 Prayer is the key to reaching them with the message of the Cross.

 Prayer Points Ask the Lord to open the doors of Saudi Arabia to the preaching of the Gospel.

 Ask the Holy Spirit to give creative strategies for evangelism to missions agencies focusing on Hijazi Arabs.

 Pray that God will give Hijazi Arab believers courage to share Christ with their own people.

 Ask God to raise up prayer teams who will begin breaking up the soil through worship and intercession.

-Pray that strong local churches will be raised up among Hijazi Arabs. * Pray for translation of the Bible to begin in this people group's primary language. * Pray for the availability of the Jesus Film in the primary language of this people.
+Pray that strong local churches will be raised up among Hijazi Arabs. * Pray for completion of Bible translation in this people group's primary language.